ShubeeOro/Online-Trivia-Game/README.md

    ```

    The trivia game will start running on `http://localhost:3000`.
 Open this URL in your browser to begin playing.

+   *You can also use Visual Studio Code's Local Port Forwarding via Microsoft dev tunnels to open the game on the Internet.
+   Open port 3000 and ensure you set Port Visibility to **Public**.
+Share the created link to play with friends!*

 ## How to Play